Home

 Rays of revival Klaas Hoorn, a security guard who has lived in Prieska his whole life, says the Mulilo Trust has rehabilitated schools and old age homes.
 The town has grown in the last 12 years and has a few more shops now.
 Photo: Paul Botes

-For now, the renewable energy projects haven’t translated into many extra jobs for the community of Prieska because they are mostly for maintenance and cleaning, says Robbie Kasper, 62, a contractor working on the housing project who has lived in Prieska his whole life.
+For now, the renewable energy projects haven’t translated into many extra jobs for the community of Prieska because they are mostly for maintenance and cleaning, says Robbie Kasper, 62, a lifelong resident of Prieska who is working as a contractor on the housing project.

 Five school buses donated to the community by Mulilo have made a big difference to the children in the area, says Kasper.